chouquette/chouquette/_posts/2017-07-04-videolan-and-https.md

 * Embedding the manifest in the application
 * Refusing to load any DLLs from the application directory

-The first part is interesting, because now the manifest is part of the final executable, meaning one needs to modify the the binary to change it, and this is important, as you'll below.
+The first part is interesting, because now the manifest is part of the final executable, meaning one needs to modify the binary to change it, and this is important, as you'll below.

 But let's back on the HTTPS topic